17 Best things to do in Matakana, Auckland | Your guide from a local

 5. Matakana Farmers Market

 If you’re looking for a fun way to spend your Saturday morning, look no further than the Matakana Farmers Market.
-This vibrant market is full of fresh produce and plenty of delicious food to try.
+It’s a place I’ve visited frequently, and I can confidently say it never disappoints.

 These markets are proud to be zero waste so be sure to bring your reusable bags or a basket with you to stock up on the best fresh produce.